 When is mediation appropriate?

-Access to mediation services is available to any employee in the state service as a voluntary means of resolving workplace issues that are eligible for mediation, such as:
+Access to mediation services is available to most employees in the state service as a voluntary means of resolving workplace issues, such as:

 - Suspensions, demotions, terminations